At Becky Rowe Jewellery, quality is at the heart of the business – especially when it comes to carefully selecting the stunning centrepieces.

 Polish will be graded by eye and by magnification in a process similar to clarity grading to detect polishing lines caused during the fashioning of the diamond.
 The less polish lines the better.

+Symmetry is graded by eye and also by machine.
+Both together will provide an accurate grading on how symmetrical the diamond is.
+The machinery used is state of the art within the industry and will inspect the entire diamond carefully for any anomaly.
 Cut grading for round diamonds is a more technical process as the angles and placement of every single facet must be taken into account.
 This process uses the latest technology as described with symmetry grading.
 Each and every surface of the diamond is mapped digitally for our inspection and grading.

 4C's Content supplied by IGR http://igr-reports.com